Avoid the Stress of Twitter Suspension

 2. Don’t Create Multiple Twitter Accounts

 Unless you’re part of a large organization with several distinct divisions, it’s best to concentrate your efforts on building one Twitter account.
-If Twitter finds out you’re engaging in this practice, all of your related accounts could be suspended.
+Twitter can suspend all your related accounts if you engage in this practice.

 3. Don’t Just Use Twitter to Blast Out Links

 Although Twitter is great for sharing links to interesting content, it’s also about engaging an audience.
-Accounts with links in every post are more prone to suspension.
+Accounts with links in every post are more prone to enforcement actions.
 Don’t just post links; ask questions, share tips, and have conversations with other users.

 4. Watch Your Following & Follower Ratio

-Since Twitter monitors how aggressively accounts follow other accounts, a best practice is to follow a curated selection of accounts.
-As a general rule, don’t follow and unfollow hundreds of accounts in a single day.
-For instance, you can’t follow 10,000 accounts if your account only has 100 followers.
+Since Twitter monitors how aggressively accounts follow other accounts, the best practice is to follow a curated selection.
+Don’t follow and unfollow hundreds of accounts just to boost your following.

 5. Be Active on Your Twitter Account

 Twitter regularly suspends accounts that sit unused for six months or more.
-So, if you snatch up that great Twitter handle, be prepared to use it right away or risk losing it.
+Snatch up that great Twitter handle and start using it right away to avoid the risk of losing it.